MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 ### Option B: Publish using the .pbit file in the deployment package

-This section provides information on how you can use the **Emergency Response App.pbit** available in the deployment package to publish the file.
+This section provides information on how you can use the **Emergency Response App.pbit** available in the deployment package to publish the dashboard.

 #### Prerequisites